adobe/xdm/docs/introduction.md

 ## Introduction

+## Goals

+## Status

+XDM is currently undergoing an intermal specification effort.
+The documents published here are a preview of that effort and are not yet finalized.

 ## Versioning

 As the nature of digital experiences evolves over time, so does the experience data model.
 To give consumers and implementors of XDM a common ground of expectations, XDM comes with a versioning schema.